-Human Resources Strategies Details of Enhancement Inclusion of Diverse Human Resources and Values Diversity All employees at the Toray Group fully demonstrate their individual strengths, regardless of the differences in their values, life events, or other personal circumstances Current work responsibilities and capability demonstration are fairly assessed, irrespective of gender, age, nationality, or other attributes Creating Human Resources and Organizations that Adapt to Change Talent portfolio More extensive successor candidates for management personnel who will lead innovation Ability to stably secure (= hiring and retention) personnel who will take responsibility for the future of the Toray Group, to reliably pass on skills and know-how, and to appropriately promote generational transition A culture that focuses on taking the initiative on learning and that allows for ongoing self-directed learning, and organizations that can adapt to change Empathy with Toray Philosophy and Career Development with Rewarding and Engaging Work Engagement High degree of harmony between corporate HR strategies and individual career building allows employees to realize self-fulfillment at the Toray Group Employees can take on challenges without fear of failure, solve problems as a team, and attain a sense of growth and well-being through work while addressing these changes.
+Human Resources Strategies Details of Enhancement • All employees at the Toray Group fully demonstrate their individual strengths, regardless of the Inclusion of Diverse Human differences in their values, life events, or other personal circumstances Resources and Values Current work responsibilities and capability demonstration are fairly assessed irrespective of Diversity gender, age, nationality, or other attributes • More extensive successor candidates for management personnel who will lead innovation Creating Human Resources and • Ability to stably secure (= hiring and retention) personnel who will take responsibility for the Organizations that Adapt to future of the Toray Group, to reliably pass on skills and know-how, and to appropriately promote Change • A culture that focuses on taking the initiative on learning and that allows for ongoing self-directed Talent portfolio learning and organizations that can adapt to change Empathy with Toray Philosophy • High degree of harmony between corporate HR strategies and individual career building allows and Career Development with employees to realize self-fulfillment at the Toray Group Rewarding and Engaging Work • Employees can take on challenges without fear of failure, solve problems as a team, and attain a sense of growth and well-being through work Engagement while addressing these changes.
 The first strategy is Inclusion of Diverse Human Resources and Values (diversity), by which we accept diverse human resources and values, respect each other, and enable everyone to thrive.
 The second strategy is Creating Human Resources and Organizations that Adapt to Change (Talent portfolio), and the third strategy is Empathy with Toray Philosophy and Career Development with Rewarding and Engaging Work (engagement).
 The Toray Philosophy states our aim of contributing to society through the creation of new value with innovative ideas, technologies and products.
 With these three concepts as the core of the human resources strategies, I clarified our direction for enhancing each strategy and listed roughly 30 specific objectives.
 I then selected a person to take charge of executing each strategy who is now advancing initiatives that connect to maximizing Toray's corporate value and to enhancing employee well-being.